wujiang5/POANet/README.md

 # POANet
 3D Head Pose Estimation and Few-shot Learning for Head Rigid Registration

-Our paper is currently submitted to Advanced Intelligent Systems Journals, and under review.

 The complete project can be downloaded from this URL: